 Is more research needed?

 Yes.
-For instance researchers have suggested that areas needing further investigation include:
+For instance, researchers have suggested that areas needing further investigation include:

-- The cost effectiveness of exercise approaches that can be tailored to individual patient needs – as one size may not fit all.
+- The cost effectiveness of exercise approaches that can be tailored to individual patient needs – one size may not fit all.

-- As Cancer Research UK advise – it is never too late to start keeping fit.
+It is never too late to start keeping fit.

-Reviewed and updated by Karen Rollins August 2018.
-Next Review date August 2022.
+Reviewed and updated by Karen Rollins July 2023.
+Next Review date June 2027.